-<<map here>>
+<<map of CAs to be inserted here>>

-The West End Green Conservation Area Appraisal and Management Strategy (February 2011) seeks to outline the "the key issues and pressures that are affecting the area".
+A19.
+The West End Green Conservation Area covers a large part of West Hampstead.
+The West End Green Conservation Area Appraisal and Management Strategy (February 2011) recognises that the CA has a special character and seeks to outline the "the key issues and pressures that are affecting the area".
+The AMS describes the CA as "London village" with a "village character", which it describes as "a very homogeneous piece of Victorian and Edwardian domestic architecture and planning".
+The CA was designated in 1993 and expanded in 2011.
+Despite the success of the CA in protecting the character and heritage of the area, the AMS highlights a number of problems and issues that need to be addressed to prevent a deterioration in the CA.

 In terms of West End Lane, the AMS finds that "...signage is large and disorderly and the street and pavements are overlaid with clutter" and "...some recent ad hoc extensions from the restaurants are of poor design and quality" and that "the Lane has become cluttered with signs, barriers and advertisements".
 It adds that "the proliferation of advertisements and decline of the shop fronts is detrimental to the area".
+It suggests the declaration of an Area of Special Control of Advertisements to control and restrict the use of outdoor signage, which can degrade the streetscape.

 In the rest of the area, the AMS notes concerns about poor quality alterations to houses, particularly windows and doors - as well as the demolition of boundary walls and the paving over of front gardens.
 It says "the erosion of the details and the gardens is detrimental to the quality of the residential area".
 It says any new work or buildings in the area "should reflect the materials, colour palette, scale and character of the area" and that new development "must preserve or enhance the character or appearance" of the Conservation Area.
+In order to prevent a deterioration of the Conservation Area, the AMS suggests the use of an Article 4 Direction on residential and commercial properties in the Conservation Area.
+An Article 4 Direction imposes additional restrictions on alterations to properties in the area without planning consent.

-It also raises significant concern about the overall street environment of the area: "This is an area of fairly low grade public realm and very little original surfacing or street furniture.
+The AMS also raises significant concern about the overall street environment of the area: "This is an area of fairly low grade public realm and very little original surfacing or street furniture.
 Worn-out and outdate concrete paving is a characteristic of the pavements; side streets are predominantly tarmac and in many cases lifted by tree roots".

 Consultations for this Plan revealed concerns among a large number of local residents and businesses about a lack of enforcement of the rules and policies of this Conservation Area.

-A13.
+A20.
 The southern part of the Area includes a small part of the South Hampstead Conservation Area.
-As the vast majority of this conservation area is outside the Area of this NDP, it is not felt necessary to make extensive comments on this CA - other than to say that this NDP supports the strong enforcement of CA policies (including the Article 4 Direction) and requires the involvement of local residents in any changes to these rules.
+As the vast majority of this conservation area is outside the Area of this NDP, it is not felt necessary to make extensive comments on this CA - other than to say that this NDP supports the strong enforcement of CA policies (including the existing Article 4 Direction) and requires the involvement of local residents in any changes to these rules.

-A14.
+A21.
 Residents in some parts of the Area have expressed interest in new Conservation Areas.
-The main proposal is for a 'Fortune Green Conservation Area' covering the Green, the cemetery and the Greek streets

-(Ajax Road, Agamemnon Road, Ulysses Road & Achilles Road).
+The main proposal is for a 'Fortune Green Conservation Area' covering the Green, the cemetery and the 'Greek streets' (Ajax Road, Agamemnon Road, Ulysses Road & Achilles Road).
 This could also include Hillfield Road and Gondar Gardens.
 Camden Council should work to enable the spread of CAs in the Area, where residents demand them.